Point vortices on the sphere: stability of relative equilibria: A ring with a polar vortex:

-We assume that the polar vortex lies at the North pole and its vorticity is $\kappa$, while the other vortices are all identical with vortex strength 1.
-The relative equilibrium is of symmetry type $\CC_{nv}(R,p)$ and denoted $x_e$.
-In this case, the Hamiltonian is given by
+A configuration consisting of a ring of identical vortices placed regularly around a line of latitude, together with a single pole either at the North or South pole is always a relative equilibrium, rotating steadily about the `vertical' axis.
+We assume that the polar vortex lies at the North pole and its vorticity is $\kappa$, while the remaining $n$ vortices are all identical with vortex strength 1 and lie in a regular ring on a fixed circle of co-latitude $\theta_0$.